Joska99/joska/docker/d-ex1/README.md

  Calenda container, enter year and month it will show you full month

- 1. <sudo service docker start> to start Doocker
+ 1. sudo service docker start -> to start Doocker
  2. In terminal navigate to "docker/d-ex1" directory And run <docker build -t calenda:1 .>
  3. <docker run -t calenda:1 -it> to run container image